-To help explain this gut-twisting move, we reached out to certified yoga instructor Danielle Acoff and Corrective Exercise Specialist and Pilates instructor Dasha Einhorn for their take on nauli.
+To help explain this gut-twisting move, we reached out to certified yoga instructor Danielle Acoff and Corrective Exercise Specialist and Pilates instructor Dasha Einhorn for their takes on nauli.

 Meet the Expert

-- Danielle Acoff is a certified yoga instructor living in Los Angeles.
-In addition to studying yoga and holistic health, she is also a professional dancer, model and actress.
+- Danielle Acoff is a certified yoga instructor in Los Angeles.
+In addition to studying yoga and holistic health, she is also a professional dancer, model, and actress.